Jamesits/docker-dst-server/README.md

   volumes:
   - ./server_config:/data/DoNotStarveTogether
 ```
 Then use `docker-compose up` to bring up the server.

+Sometimes the image may be out of date, use `docker-compose pull` to update automatically.

 ## Manual Installation